A Tourist in Rome - Piazza Navona

 |Hours:||Viewable at any time, beautifully lit at night|

-Nearby sights include the National Museum of Rome - Palazzo Altemps, 2 blocks north, the Column in Piazza de Massimi 1 block southeast, and the 13th century Tor Millina a block or two west.
+Nearby sights include the National Museum of Rome - Palazzo Altemps, 2 blocks north, the Column in Piazza de Massimi 1 block southeast, the 13th century Tor Millina a block or two west of the center of the piazza, and the Talking Statue named Pasquino one block west of the southern end of the piazza.